ACT 101 at Westmoreland County Community College

 The ACT 101 program at Westmoreland provides counseling, tutoring, cultural trips and other services for students seeking a college education.

-The Westmoreland County Community College ACT 101 Program is located in Founders Hall 130 at the Youngwood campus.
+The Westmoreland County Community College ACT 101 Program is located in the Student Achievement Center, Room 360 A at the Youngwood campus.

 - Currently enrolled full-time or part-time